First Alert: Take a look at Monday’s forecast

 PINE BELT, MS (WDAM) - Good morning, everyone!
-We’re starting off your day with increasing clouds and temps in the low 50s.
-Scattered T-Storms will move in later this morning so keep your raincoats handy.
-Highs will top out in the upper 70s with mostly cloudy skies.
-Temps will fall into the 60s later this evening.
-Lows overnight will be in the low 50s.
+We’re starting off your day a little chilly with temps in the mid 40s.
+Skies will be sunny today with highs warming up into the mid 60s!
+Temps will fall into the 40s this evening.
+There is a small chance of a stray shower this evening but most of us should stay dry.
+Lows tonight in the upper 30s under mostly clear skies.

-Skies will be mostly sunny for your day on Tuesday with highs in the upper 60s.

-The nice weather will continue throughout the week with mostly sunny skies and highs in the low to mid 70s through Friday.
+Sunny skies will stay with us for Tuesday and into Wednesday as highs warm up into the upper 60s to mid 70s by the middle part of the week.
+A system will roll in on Thursday giving us our next chance of thunderstorms.
+A few could be on the strong side so we’ll watch that closely.
+Highs will be in the mid 70s.
+Temperatures will warm up into the low 80s as we go through Friday and the weekend with mostly cloudy skies and the chance for a few showers.
+Another system will swing through the Pine Belt next Monday which will give us another chance of thunderstorms.

 Copyright 2019 WDAM.
 All rights reserved.